-If it’s the middle of summer and you will be hiking in hot weather, consider hiking the Ceran St. Vrain Trail, one of the few hiking trails in Boulder that follows a creek the entire way.
+If it’s the middle of the hot summer, consider hiking the Ceran St. Vrain Trail, one of the few hiking trails in Boulder that follows a creek the entire way.

 Lots of trees ensure plenty of shade and there are tons of creek crossings where you’re free to splash around.

-The area is speckled with plenty of beautiful flowers to delight the eyes including silvery lupine, black-eyed susans, and fireweed.
+The area is sprinkled with plenty of beautiful flowers to delight the eyes, including silvery lupine, black-eyed susans, and fireweed.

-The Ceran St. Vrain Trail is especially lush in June when the vegetation is flourishing.
+The Ceran St. Vrain Trail is incredibly lush in June when the vegetation is flourishing.

 At 8,549 feet, South Boulder Peak serves as the highest summit in the Boulder Mountain Parks network.